Diffraction measures and patterns of the complex dimensions of self-similar fractal strings. I. The lattice case: The Diffraction Measure of a Lattice String

-\begin{remark} Note that the standard version of the Poisson Summation Formula corresponds to a {\it nondegenerate lattice}, i.e., to the case when the lattice $\Lambda$ is of full rank in all of $\mathbb{R}^m \oplus \mathbb{R}^d$; when $d = 0$ and in other words, $\mathbb{R}^d = \{0\}$.
-In that case, of course, the integral over $\mathbb{R}^d$ on the right-hand side of (\ref{RHS}) does {\it not} appear --- and hence, as stated earlier, Corollary \ref{cor} yields the classic form of the Poisson Summation Formula. \end{remark}
+\begin{remark} Note that the classical version of the Poisson Summation Formula corresponds to a {\it nondegenerate lattice}, i.e., when $d = 0$ and in other words to the case when the lattice $\Lambda$ is of full rank in all of $\mathbb{R}^d \oplus \mathbb{R}^m$. \end{remark}

-We finish this section by providing the statement and the proof of our main result.
-We present a formula for the autocorrelation and diffraction measure for an ideal crystal that is generated from a rank-$m$ lattice in $(m + d)$-dimensional Euclidean space, and we use this formula to compute the diffraction measure for the complex dimensions pattern of any lattice self-similar fractal string (in the sense recalled in Subsection \ref{complex} above).
-In what follows, for notational simplicity, we identify a rank-$m$ lattice $\Lambda$ with its image $T(\Lambda)$ in $\mathbb{R}^{m + d}$ of formula (\ref{id}).
+Inspired by \cite[Remark 9.2]{baake2013aperiodic}, we give a suitable version of the classical definition of the autocorrelation measure reviewed in Subsection \ref{auto section}, so that it can be applied to an ideal crystal generated from a rank-$m$ lattice in $(d + m)$-dimensional Euclidean space, in the case that $d > 0$.
+More specifically, we replace the centered cubes in (\ref{count}) with rectangles of fixed width that grow only vertically to cover the lattice.
+This is where our definition of autocorrelation deviates from Hof's in \cite{hof1992quasicrystals}-\cite{hof1995diffraction}.